puppettst3/msrenvbootstrap/README.md

     4. Remove hardcoded Route53 zone.
     5. Parameterized role in msrtestenv to use with_items or any loop of group hosts passed like groups.docker in our case.
     6. EC2 security groups as code.
+    7. Remove the hard coded subnet id using random subnet.

 ## How to provision and assign the roles.